hangrybear666/11-devops-bootcamp__kubernetes_aws_eks/README.md

-# Manually provision and administer AWS EKS cluster to learn the tedious AWS console process before automating it later with Terraform
+# Detailed instructions on how to setup managed k8s aws-eks cluster with autoscaling manually with UI & CLI to learn the hard way :p

 In this chapter we provision and use an AWS EKS cluster via the AWS Management Console and the eksctl CLI tool to learn the manual process before later automating it with Terraform.